elk-audio/elk-docs/README.md

-# Elk Development Kit Manual
+# Elk Development Kit Documentation

+This repository contains the source files, and generated HTML output, for the Elk Development Kit Documentation.

+You can browse the documentation by opening the `./docs/index.html` file in your browser.

+The documentation is also available online here: https://elk-audio.github.io/elk-docs/

-All manual chapters are written in MarkDown, and have to use the [CommonMark flavor](https://commonmark.org/).
+All sections are written in MarkDown, and have to use the [CommonMark flavor](https://commonmark.org/).

 This is accepted as a standard by [Sphinx](http://www.sphinx-doc.org) and [ReadtheDocs](https://readthedocs.com/).